MichaelDao/Adwords-Starter-Template/README.md

-# How to use
-Two different types of transitions, sliding and circle.
-Use index.html to view the different advertisements and modify the respective .css files to your own desire.
+# I coded this so that you don't have to go through the pain.
+Check out the different types of templates in index.html, make sure you disable adblocker!

+Each version includes a .html file for editing text, and a .css file for modifying the layout.